Emmanuel Macron: What are the French president's policies?

-First he has to choose a prime minister and candidates to fight legislative elections in June for the party, now rebranded as La République en marche (Republic on the move).
+He has picked a centre-right prime minister and candidates from across the political spectrum to fight legislative elections in June for the party, now rebranded as La République en marche (Republic on the move).

-But once his government takes shape, what does he intend to change and how will he achieve the national renewal he has promised?
+But once his government assumes its final shape, what does he intend to change and how will he achieve the national renewal he has promised?

 Reviving the economy

 Overhauling France's economy is vital to the Macron plan.
 Without significant advances, he will struggle to convince Germany of another big idea, for eurozone reform.

 - 10% unemployment, and nearly one in four among under-25s

 - Bloated public spending (56% of GDP compared with 44% in Germany and 39% in the UK)

 His twin aims are to boost investment and set up a "new growth model" that is both good for social mobility and the environment.

 Some have described his plan to mix targeted public spending with fiscal discipline as a Nordic model.